Provider claims and safety checks

 What product-name mistakes should I watch for?

-Rybelsus, Wegovy pill, Wegovy injection, Ozempic, Foundayo and oral semaglutide should not be treated as interchangeable.
+Rybelsus, Wegovy pill, Wegovy injection, Ozempic, Foundayo and oral semaglutide need separate checks.

 How does Tablet Compare use provider claims?